 We are a community school with classes from pre-Kindergarten to fifth grade.
 Some of our students are children or grandchildren of former students.
-Our families come from all socio-economic groups and from around the world.
-We value their involvement.
-Our staff and families shape the heart and soul of our community.
+Our families come from all socio-economic groups and from around the world, and together, they shape the heart and soul of our community.

 Our motto is at the center of all learning at PS 58: Kindness matters, respect matters, hard work matters.

 We tailor our instruction to support students who need extra help and students who are ready for extra challenges.
 Our main literacy program is the Columbia Teachers College Reading and Writing Workshop Project.
-We use TERC Investigations as our main mathematics program.
+For Math, we use TERC Investigations as our main program.
 We also use Math Exemplars and Math in the City.
 Teachers check in with students often to identify individual needs.
-Our school supports ongoing training for teachers, and organizes schedules so that teachers can meet with each other to plan and share knowledge.
+Our school also supports ongoing teacher training and organizes schedules so that teachers can meet to plan and share knowledge.

-Students take trips that bring learning to life.
-Authors and illustrators visit each grade throughout the year to talk about their work.
+Students take trips that bring learning to life, and authors and illustrators visit each grade throughout the year to talk about their work.

 Some of our many partnerships include: